Clark-E/Godot-Vroom/readme.md

 Vroom unfortunately causes a bug where the game appears squashed, but this can be mitigated.
 Do the following to fix the issue:

-	-set "canvas resize policy" (html/canvas_resize_policy) in the web export settings to "None" -set VROOM_ASPECT_RATIO to the aspect ratio of your choosing (width divided by height.)
+- set "canvas resize policy" (html/canvas_resize_policy) in the web export settings to "None"
+- set VROOM_ASPECT_RATIO to the aspect ratio of your choosing (width divided by height.)

 Vroom will then resize and reposition the canvas so that it will display correctly no matter what size the screen is.

 Set VROOM_ASPECT_RATIO to -1.0 to make Vroom not resize and reposition the canvas.